Everlag/cloudflare-docs/products/stream/src/content/stream-connect/getting-started.md

 Some limits apply to the Stream Connect Beta(TODO(zaid): not sure if we want to specify beta or just in general)

 - Up to 1000 live inputs per-account.
-- Up to 10 destinations may be configured per-live input.
+- Up to 10 outputs may be configured per-live input.
 - A maximum bitrate of 12000 kbps TODO(zaid): this is 2x twitch's max bitrate, not sure what we want here or if we even want to specify a maximum; main intent with declaring a limit is to prevent someone from jamming 4k at 240fps through connect.

 TODO(zaid): how should the customer reach out if they have issues with these limits?